 HyGear B.V. is an SME based in Arnhem (NL) with focus on development and manufacturing of small scale gas processing plants and purification systems, such as on-site gas generators.
 HyGear will lead the development of the cold parts of the system, like gas handling, the PSA development for hydrogen purification (WP4) and the system integration (WP6).
 HYGEAR will support making the system specifications and testing of the system.

-SOLIDpower SA (SP) is a dynamic and dedicated SME specialized in high-temperature electroceramic applications for energy and gas conversion.
-SP will lead WP4, and is responsible for the design and construction of Balance of Plant components operating at high temperature.
-SP will develop the Large Stack Module design for reversible operation, continuous hydrogen production.
-SP is involved in the overall system design, construction and testing.
+SolydEra SA (SE), formerly SOLIDPower (SP), is a dynamic and dedicated SME specialized in high-temperature electroceramic applications for energy and gas conversion.
+SE will lead WP4, and is responsible for the design and construction of Balance of Plant components operating at high temperature.
+SE will develop the Large Stack Module design for reversible operation, continuous hydrogen production.
+SE is involved in the overall system design, construction and testing.

 Sweco is an engineering and consulting company whose one of the main goals is to create a society sustainable in its operations with the natural environment.
 SWECO will conduct research of the Central-Eastern European market to find potential customers, it will analyse market conditions for technology upscale and it will prepare Business Cases for technology applications of the SWITCH’s system.

 This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (now Clean Hydrogen Partnership) under Grant Agreement No 875148.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 Research and Innovation program, Hydrogen Europe and Hydrogen Europe Research

 Fondazione Bruno Kessler – content production and content management